Catherine Cortez Masto: Early life and education

 Cortez Masto was born in Las Vegas, Nevada, the daughter of Joanna (née Musso) and Manny Cortez.
 Her father, an attorney, was the longtime head of the Las Vegas Convention and Visitors Authority and served as a member of the Clark County Commission.
 Now deceased, Manny Cortez had a long-standing friendship with Harry Reid.
 Her father was of Mexican descent, and her mother is of Italian ancestry.
 Her paternal grandfather, Eduardo Cortez, immigrated to Nevada from Chihuahua, Mexico.

-Cortez Masto attended Ed W. Clark High School, and earned a Bachelor of Science degree in finance from the University of Nevada, Reno in 1986 and a Juris Doctor from Gonzaga University School of Law in 1990.
+Cortez Masto attended Ed W. Clark High School, and graduated in 1986 with a Bachelor of Science degree in finance from the University of Nevada, Reno, where she was a first-generation college student.
+In 1990, she earned a Juris Doctor from Gonzaga University School of Law.

 Early career

 Cortez Masto was admitted to the State Bar of Nevada in 1990, the U.S. District Court, the District of Nevada in 1991, and the U.S. Court of Appeals for the Ninth Circuit in 1994.
 Her career includes four years as a civil attorney in Las Vegas and two as a criminal prosecutor for the U.S. Attorney's Office in Washington, D.C.
 She also served as former Nevada Governor Bob Miller's chief of staff.

 In November 2003, Cortez Masto was named executive vice chancellor of the Nevada System of Higher Education.
 There was some controversy, because she was hired directly by the chancellor, not the university system's board of regents; the chancellor said the regents had recommended that he hire an assistant, and in December the board voted unanimously to approve her annual salary of $215,000.